Affiliate links on Android Authority may earn us a commission. Learn more.

-Editor’s note: This list of the best computer mice will be updated as new products are launched and current ones retired.
+Editor’s note: We will update this list of the best computer mice as new products are launched and current ones retired.

 1. Logitech MX Master 3

 Logitech’s MX Master series has been praised by reviewers, industry professionals, and users alike.
 The latest in the lineup is the Logitech MX Master 3, and it’s no disappointment.
 Made for long working hours, the body is large and comfortable.
-It has a plethora of helpful controls, customizable buttons, a scroll wheel with different modes, and a secondary vertical scroll wheel that can be accessed with the thumb.
+It has a plethora of helpful controls, customizable buttons, a scroll wheel with different modes, and a second horizontal scroll wheel that you can access with the thumb.

-Those who need more mobility will love the Logitech MX Anywhere 2s, which is significantly smaller.
-You sacrifice some comfort and have less buttons to work with, but this little guy still packs a feature set that is very convenient.
+Those who need more mobility will love the Logitech MX Anywhere 3, the new update to the Anywhere 2S.
+You sacrifice some comfort and have fewer buttons to work with, but this little guy still packs a very convenient feature set.
 The 4,000 DPI sensor is precise.
 It comes with an integrated battery that should last 70 days.

-Traditional mice are great for most tasks, but they can cause some serious wrist pain.
-The Anker Wireless Vertical mouse may look odd, but it’s designed to keep your hand comfortably in a natural position.
-Five total buttons help you to retain plenty of functionality while you control the mouse with a handshake position.
+Traditional mice are great for most tasks, but they can cause serious wrist pain and sometimes long-term damage.
+The Logitech MX Vertical mouse may look odd, but it’s designed to keep your hand comfortably in a natural position.
+Four customizable buttons help you retain plenty of functionality while you control the mouse with a handshake position.

-Apart from the solid ergonomics, the Anker Vertical also offers several distinct features.
-The mouse offers precision thanks to its 1600 DPI sensor and a wireless USB-A design.
-It’s a very affordable option, and your wrist will thank you for the comfortable position.
+Apart from the solid ergonomics, the MX Vertical also offers several distinct features.
+The mouse offers precision thanks to its 4,000 DPI sensor and wireless connectivity.
+Not to mention Logitech’s unique features, such as multi-computer control, an integrated battery, and multiple forms of connectivity.

 5. Logitech G903

 The Logitech G903 is one of the best computer mice for gaming aficionados.
 It has an astounding 16,000 DPI sensitivity, a 1ms report rate, 11 programmable buttons, and its battery can last up to 180 hours.
-It is also rechargeable and compatible with Logitech’s Powerplay wireless charging pad.
+Logitech’s G903 is also rechargeable and compatible with Logitech’s Powerplay wireless charging pad.

-Apple’s Magic Mouse 2 is designed elegantly and offers an integrated multi-touch surface that allows for the use of gestures.
+Formerly named the Magic Mouse 2, Apple’s Magic Mouse is designed elegantly and offers an integrated multi-touch surface that allows for the use of gestures.
 It is sleek and light at only 0.22 pounds.
 Its integrated battery and Bluetooth support make it a complete wireless solution.